 Closed Saturday | Sunday

 Monday: 9:00 a.m.–12:00 p.m.

 Wednesday: 1:00 p.m.–4:00 p.m.
 Thursday: 9:00 a.m.–12:00 p.m.
 Friday: Emergency Assistance Only Closed Saturday | Sunday

 The Free Application for Federal Student Aid (FAFSA) is the application used to apply for the federal student aid programs offered by the U.S. Department of Education.
 All individuals entering college are strongly encouraged to complete the FAFSA.

-Starting with the 2017–2018 financial aid year, the FAFSA will be available to all students on October 1, 2016.
+IMPORTANT The FAFSA will be available to all students beginning on October 1 of each year.

 for a list of the documents necessary to complete the FAFSA and bring them with you.
 Helpful tutorials are available to assist you in completing the FAFSA

 here.
 If you are ready to complete the FAFSA, click the button below to get started.